 This post is part of a series on functional testing using the test pyramid.

 - Verifies that components or microservices within a service or sub-system talk to each other correctly.
-This is different from API testing.
-API testing covers the external interface and functionality of the sub-system while integration testing covers internal communication.
+This is different from Component or API testing.
+API testing covers the external interface and functionality of the sub-system while integration testing covers communication between subsystems.

 - Tests that components which share resources work together correctly.
 Example: several components are CPU intensive.
 Each works fine on its own, but do they work together on the minimum size CPU?